alargh/Clinic/README.md

 # Clinic
-Website for Clinic
+Website for Clinic.
-To run it open PyCharm
+To run it open PyCharm.
-Install whole project and run app.py file in PyCharm In output you will get ip, you should past it in any browser
+Install whole project and run app.py file in PyCharm.
+In output you will get ip, you should past it in any browse.r